mozzius/arbitra/docs/Arbitra.md

 https://cdn.rawgit.com/andreacorbellini/ecc/920b29a/interactive/modk-mul.html

-It worked!
-This is all of the functions that we need to actually create signatures.
+It worked.This is all of the functions that we need to actually create signatures.

 ##### Objectifying